QR2.1.1 The Quantum Network

 QR1.6.4 A Query of Everything

-Science has long opposed our human tendency to make ourselves the center of things, so:
+Science has long challenged our human tendency to make ourselves the center of things, so:

-For example, we once thought we were physically central, because we saw the sun move around the earth.
-Being at the center of things made us feel good, so the question “Where are we?” didn’t arise, as we thought we already knew the answer.
-We were obviously the center of everything, so when Galileo and Copernicus challenged geocentrism, they also denied the ego idea that the universe revolves around us.
+For example, we once thought we were the center of the universe, because we thought the sun and stars moved around us.
+Being the center of it all made us feel good, so the question “Where are we?” didn’t arise because we already knew the answer.
+We were obviously at the center of everything, so when Galileo and Copernicus challenged geocentrism, they also challenged the ego idea that the universe revolves around us.
 Science now tells us that we live on a little planet circling a medium star, in a galaxy of a hundred billion stars, in a universe of at least that many galaxies.
-Mankind is like a colony of bacteria dominating a leaf of a tree in a vast forest, but this ego blow was the price we paid for new knowledge in astronomy.
+Mankind is like a colony of bacteria dominating one leaf of one tree in a vast forest, but this ego blow was the price we had to pay to understand astronomy.

-Today, we think we are mentally central, because we make choices.
-Being in charge makes us feel good, so the question “What are we?” isn’t asked, because we think we know.
-It seems obvious that we are at the center of the body, observing it, so when science challenges the dualism that a mind observes the body, it also denies the ego idea that bodies revolve around a central self.
-Science now tells us that our brains have no center equivalent to the central processing unit of a computer.
-The higher parts of the brain are duplicated, and if they are surgically disconnected, they share control and each takes itself to be “I” (Sperry & Gazzaniga, 1967).
-We aren’t even the center of our own brains, but this ego blow is the price we are paying for new knowledge in neurology.
+Today, we think we are the center of our body, because we think we are in charge it.
+Being in charge makes us feel good, so the question “Who am I?” isn’t asked because yet again we think we know.
+We are obviously at the center of the body because we can observe it, so when science now challenges the dualism that a mind controls the body, it also challenges the ego idea that our bodies revolve around a central self.
+Science now tells us that our brains have no center, equivalent to the central processing unit of a computer, so if the cortical hemispheres are surgically “split”, each takes itself to be “I” (Sperry & Gazzaniga, 1967).
+We aren’t even the center of our own bodies, but this ego blow is the price we have to pay to understand neurology.

 Next